 The flagship species attract the public due to its unique features.
 This way the plight of such creatures can be brought to the notice of the society and strategies can be implemented to improve their condition.
-This will create awareness regarding biodiversity conservation among the individuals.
+This creates awareness regarding biodiversity conservation among individuals.

 Also Read: Biodiversity